Carthage College: Football

 In 2004, Carthage's football team set a school record for most wins in a season, going 11–2.
 That season was also the first time the Red Men made the NCAA Division III playoffs since the school joined the NCAA in 1976.
 The team was coached by Tim Rucks.
 Carthage went on to win their first two games of the playoffs defeating Alma College and Wooster College.
 The Red Men then lost to Mount Union College.
 The Red Men finished the 2004 season ranked 5th in the nation.

 Mike Yeager served as the head coach beginning with the 2012 season and concluding in 2017.
-Dustin Hass has taken over the role since 2018.
+Dustin Hass took over the role in 2018, followed by Matt Popino in 2024.